Particulars:

 Colonial Legacy:

-Piura served as the first main port through which the Inca gold the Spaniards had gathered was shipped back to Spain.
-Already in 1534, Sebastián de Belalcázar, one of Pizarro's men, left Piura to conquer the Inca bastion in Quito.
 As the most ancient colonial city in Peru, its location was changed three times before it was established on its present location.
 The cathedral of Piura was built in 1588.
 The altar is covered in gold leaf and has a painting of Ignacio Merino, a renowned Peruvian artist.

 Culture & Folklore